Kiran-255666/Agentic_AI_Training_Foundations/Instructions/Exercises/lab04-rag/use-own-data.md

 The initial application files you'll need to develop your chat application are provided in a GitHub repo.

-1. Open Visual Studio Code.
-1. Open the command palette (*Ctrl+Shift+P*) and use the `Git:clone` command to clone the `https://github.com/microsoftlearning/mslearn-ai-studio` repo to a local folder (it doesn't matter which one).
-Then open it.
+1. In a browser like Microsoft Edge, browse the URL: https://github.com/Kiran-255666/Agentic_AI_Training_Foundations.git and download the repository into your VM.
+2. The Repository will get download in Downloads folder, right click the file and select Extract all to unzip the zip file.
+3. In Visual Studio Code, click on File menu, then select open Folder.
+4. Select the folder that you have unzipped in the previous step.

-    You may be prompted to confirm you trust the authors.
+5. You may be prompted to confirm you trust the authors.
+Click on **yes, I trust the authors.**

 ### Prepare the application configuration